nanoc/nanoc.app/content/doc/data-sources.md

 The `encoding` option sets the encoding used for reading files.
 It should be a value understood by Ruby’s `Encoding`.
 If no encoding is set in the configuration, one will be inferred from the environment.

-NOTE: Because inferring the encoding from the environment is so unreliable, the final version of Nanoc 4 might default to UTF-8.

 Writing data sources
 --------------------